tul32032/capstone-medical-gen-ai/README.md

 ### Environment Variables

-Create `server/.env` with the following variables:
+Create `server/.env` in the project root with the following variables:

 ```env
 SECRET_KEY=your-secret-key